Jewel in the Palace: Main characters

 As one of the sanggungs working in the royal kitchen (soorakgan), she possesses a talent in culinary art and is able to identify the source of the ingredients in a dish.
 Best friend to Jang-geum's mother, she often misses and regrets not being able to save her friend.
 She is a rigorous, steadfast person who is not to be swayed from her purpose.
 Although obdurate in nature, she is actually very kind-hearted.
 Jang-geum's presence allows her to open up and she treats her as both a strict teacher and a kind mother figure.
+She also became the second mother to Yeun-Seng after Lady Jung died from illness.